prajwal6846/IPL/README.md

 The dataset used in this project includes detailed information about IPL matches, players, teams, and seasons.
 The data is sourced from Kaggle: https://www.kaggle.com/datasets/rajsengo/indian-premier-league-ipl-all-seasons and includes the following:
 - Match details (date, venue, teams, winner, etc.)
-- Player statistics (runs, wickets, catches, etc.)
+- Player statistics (runs, wickets, fours, sixes etc.)
-- Team performance (wins, losses, points, etc.)
+- Team performance (wins, points, etc.)
 - Season summaries

 (Note: There are some discrepancies in 2024 season data.)